All Episodes

 Excellent question.

-It's endorsed by Marcus Satrell, and it it is I think for any young uh teenager to adult um parent, uh husband, wife, uh single person, college student, anybody that wants to learn truly how to protect themselves.
+And it is, I think, for any young teenager to adult, parent, husband, wife, single person, college student, anybody that wants to learn truly how to protect themselves.

-What you do, you get this book, it teaches you how to divide your life up into sectors, and then build target a target package on yourself so that you can see how an attacker would see your life.
+It teaches you how to divide your life up into sectors and then build a target package on yourself so that you can see how an attacker would see your life.

 I tell people about the mindset of an attacker, what an attack is, and how you can defend it once you get this knowledge.

-So thank you, uh, Stephen for that question.
+So thank you, Stephen, for that question.

-It's Sheep No More, the Art of Awareness and Attack Survival.
+It's Sheep No More, The Art of Awareness and Attack Survival.

 Pre-order it.